kamolsingh/TestVisualMac/README.md

 # TestVisualMac
-# Test commit from Visual in OSX and in Window
+Test commit from Visual in OSX and in Windows